KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 texteditor
 ```

-This temporarily adds (prepends) the newly created "share" location to `XDG_DATA_DIRS`, the standard path for application data files and change the `PATH` and other Qt environement variables.
+This temporarily adds (prepends) the newly created "share" location to [`XDG_DATA_DIRS`](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), the standard path for application data files, and changes the `PATH` and other Qt environment variables.